t42huang/angular-tutorial-heroes/README.md

   - You used the @Input decorator to make the hero property available for binding by the external HeroesComponent.
 - [4.
 Add services](https://angular.io/tutorial/toh-pt4)
   - Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service.
+  - You refactored data access to the HeroService class.
+  - You registered the HeroService as the provider of its service at the root level so that it can be injected anywhere in the app.
+  - You used Angular Dependency Injection to inject it into a component.
+  - You gave the HeroService get data method an asynchronous signature.
+  - You discovered Observable and the RxJS Observable library.
+  - You used RxJS of() to return an observable of mock heroes (Observable<Hero[]>).
+  - The component's ngOnInit lifecycle hook calls the HeroService method, not the constructor.
+  - You created a MessageService for loosely-coupled communication between classes.
+  - The HeroService injected into a component is created with another injected service, MessageService.

 ### Other references